Hollywood Sign Strategy Update

 Currently, City departments are working with the Office of Councilmember Ryu and the immediate community to study the implementation of strategies specifically designed to enhance neighborhood safety, traffic flow, and proper access around the Hollywood Sign.

 Ford Theatre Trail gets more funding

 The Los Angeles County Board of Supervisors approves a motion by Sheila Kuehl to accept $250,000 from Council District Four's AB 1290 funds for the John Anson Ford Theatre Trail Project.
 The funding joins the $1.25 million in County and State funding secured for the trail project.
 The proposed 4,500-foot-long trail will provide spectacular views of the Hollywood Sign, Hollywood Reservoir, Griffith Observatory, Hollywood Bowl, Downtown Los Angeles, and the Pacific Ocean, among many other landmarks, with access points that do not disturb the neighborhood.
 A portion of the trail will be ADA accessible and facilities will include shaded rest areas, ADA compliant restrooms, and parking.
 Councilmember Ryu continues to partner with Supervisor Kuehl on making the Ford Theatre Trail a reality.
 Read the details about the future trail here.

 Stay up-to-date with my office’s work to improve safety, sensible access and traffic around the Hollywood Sign for visitors and the communities alike:

-Sign up for our Hollywood Sign Plan Update
+Sign up for our Hollywood Sign Strategy Update